mhugo/qgis_vlayers/README.md

 * Virtual layers are read-only for now.
 For the simple case (only one layer referenced), implementing feature update and addition should not be complicated.
 For the more general case where a virtual layer can be a join between layers, the concept of "updateable" views found in databases could be ported.
 It means it would require the user to specify triggers on UPDATE and INSERT.
-* Layers are referenced by their provider and source.
-Using directly the QgsVectorLayer to access features would allow to access joins more transparently and allow to access memory layers.
+* Creating a virtual layer with the `layer_ref` key allows to directly access already loaded QGIS layers (including memory layers).
+But internally, QgsDataProvider is used to access features, where QgsVectorLayer could be used, allowing to expose joins (and edit buffers) ?
 * Spatial indexes must be set explicitly.
 The SQL parser code may be used in the future as a base for simple SQL transformations where use of geometry predicates (or bounding boxes operators like && in PostGIS) could be detected and spatial indexes added.
 * QgsExpression functions are not supported in an SQL query.
 Addition of such a feature would be possible (since SQLite virtual table mechanism allows to add/overload functions).